We’re all familiar with the Marvel Comics Avengers character, Wolverine.

-There are a variety of vibrating devices, from wands to larger devices, that cover a broad area of skin.
+There are a variety of vibrating devices, from wands to platforms to larger devices, that cover a broad area of skin.
 The idea is the same behind hiring a massage therapist – the vibrations draw blood into the muscle and surrounding tissue.
 Drawing blood into the tissues brings oxygen, nutrients, and growth hormones in for recovery, while simultaneously stimulating a lymphatic response to drain waste and excess fluid.
 You can take a couple different forms of vibration therapy anywhere you go for a quick recovery session to knock out soreness or tight spots.

 11. Far-Infrared Light

 Far-infrared light is radiant and thermal, like the type of heat we get from sunlight.
 Radiant heat is a form of energy that heats objects directly through a process called conversion, without having to heat the air.
 Exposing the body to infrared light has been shown to raise white blood cell count and enhance immunity, and also to heat tissue and increase blood flow to injured or recovering muscles.